Centered on Community

 Stock seat (western) is also a competitive club sport at Albion.
 The team regularly competes as a member of the Intercollegiate Horse Show Association (IHSA) and travel to shows on many weekends during the academic year.
-Team members are required to take lessons with our Albion College coaches.
-The stock seat team currently practices out of our coach’s facility in Marshall, but plans are in the works to move the entire Stock Seat program to the Held Center in the near future.
+Team members are required to take lessons with our coaches at the Nancy G. Held Equestrian Center..

 I've ridden a lot but I've never shown before; should I even bother to try out?

 Yes!
 We seek riders of all levels to be on our teams.
 Those riders who have not shown previously often have an advantage over those who have.
 Both the IHSA and the IDA have levels that range from introductory walk-trot through open division and Albion College riders from all divisions have competed successfully at national levels.

 How do I become a member of one of Albion's equestrian teams?

 Joining the equestrian team is as simple as trying out.
 Paperwork to assess students' riding levels and separate them into the appropriate skill groups are sent to all interested first-year students prior to fall semester and fitness testing and tryouts are held at the start of classes in the fall.
 Tryouts are open to all riders.